alex-bellon/wikipedia/README.md

 - [The People Walker](https://en.wikipedia.org/wiki/The_People_Walker) is a service where people can hire someone to walk with them and provide motivation through conversation and companionship.
 - [Vehicle registration plates of Europe](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Europe)
 - [Verdana-gate](https://en.wikipedia.org/wiki/Verdana#Usage) - The "scandal" that ensued when IKEA changed their main typeface from Futura to Verdana.
+- [Water jousting](https://en.wikipedia.org/wiki/Water_jousting) - a form of jousting where the adversaries, carrying a lance and protected only by a shield, stand on a platform on the stern of a boat.

 ### Galleries, Glossaries and Lists
 - [Gallery of sovereign state flags](https://en.wikipedia.org/wiki/Gallery_of_sovereign_state_flags)